FAQs for internships

 What are the office hours?

 All internships should take place in accordance with the working hours established by the UNHCR office where the internship is located.
 The internship is normally on a full-time basis, part-time internships are also allowed according to the needs of the work unit or office as well as the availability of the intern.
-However, telecommuting is not permitted while serving as an intern.
-The exact working hours should be discussed and agreed upon between the intern and the supervisor.
+Interns may telework within or outside of the country of duty station and they can also benefit from other available flexible work options such as compressed work schedule and flexible working hours.
+The exact working hours and flexible work options should be discussed and agreed upon between the intern and the supervisor.

 I have applied to a specific vacancy/internship profile.
 Will I be notified?

 Due to the large number of applicants, unfortunately, we are unable to notify unsuccessful candidates.
-Provided that all eligibility criteria continue to be met, we encourage candidates to apply either to the internship profile (link) or to specific openings.
+Provided that all eligibility criteria continue to be met, we encourage candidates to apply to other openings relevant to their education and career aspirations.

 I have completed my internship at UNHCR.
 What employment opportunities do I have?